neocodesoftware/NeoCode-Audit-Pro/README.md

 1. Insert|Update|Delete records
 1. From file menu, select "Window > Show Windows > NeoCode Audit Pro - Service"
 1. Click the button "Show Audit Log"
+1. Review that your record changes have been logged.

 ## USAGE